IshantL/Packages-use-for-development/README.md

 ## JsonwebToken
 ## mongoose - layer to interact with mongo db
 ## request - to make request to other API

+# Dev Dependencies
+## nodemon - to run sserver when file changes ,no need to start it everytime
+## concurrently - run both client side and backend concurrently